-All of the fact finding information, gathering type things that happen after a drunk driving accident will be taken care of by the trooper, the Virginia State trooper, or the local police officer who’s investigating the accident.
+All of the fact-finding information, gathering type of things that happen after a drunk driving accident will be taken care of by the trooper, the Virginia State trooper, or the local police officer who’s investigating the accident.
 They’ll do things like a field sobriety test on the person who hit you or a breathalyzer test.
-And if those tests indicate that the person was impaired or driving while intoxicated, they’ll take them down and do a full on breath test or a blood test to determine what that person’s blood alcohol content will be.
+And if those tests indicate that the person was impaired or driving while intoxicated, they’ll take them down and do a full-on breath test or a blood test to determine what that person’s blood alcohol content will be.

 - to punish the defendant for engaging in the behavior that caused your injuries.